 Work package 9

-Building upon the hardware and systems developed in WP4, this WP will develop real-time, embedded deep-learning essential ocean variable feature extractors and sensor specific datasets for training AI/ML to the specific tasks required for the types of ocean research missions TechOceanS aims to support.
+Building upon the hardware and systems developed in WP4, this WP developed real-time, embedded deep-learning essential ocean variable feature extractors and sensor-specific datasets for training AI/ML to perform the specific tasks required for the types of ocean research missions TechOceanS aimed to support.

 Lead: